Bob Harvie

-Robert James Anthony Harvie "Bob" Harvie was a popular announcer of Radio Ceylon.
+Robert James Anthony Harvie Harvie was Sri Lankan announcer of Radio Ceylon.
 Harvie's voice was inextricably linked to cricket commentaries from the island of Ceylon.
 He has led the English cricket commentary team from Radio Ceylon and subsequently the Sri Lanka Broadcasting Corporation.
 Harvie has been a significant figure where cricket commentaries from Sri Lanka are concerned and he has been on the radio on Ceylon test matches against visiting England teams.